ashwinvis/phd-thesis/chapter_01_2_exp_contrib.md

 # Software systems

-This project was also an exercise in developing a reproducible, open-source workflow.
+The project was also an exercise in developing a reproducible, open-source workflow.
 This was motivated by the fact that experiments in fluid mechanics typically rely on a combination of proprietary software which includes: bundled image processing software by vendors such as Dantec[^d] and LaVision[^la], virtual